 XXI.
-TRANSFER OR ASSIGNMENTS OF RIGHTS, DUTIES, OR OBLIGATIONS be submitted to the Department of Environmental Regulation and South Florida Water Management District by the previous certification holder (Permittee) and Assignee.
+TRANSFER OR ASSIGNMENTS OF RIGHTS, DUTIES, OR OBLIGATIONS

+If contractual rights are transferred under this certification, Notice of such transfer or assignment shall immediately be submitted to the Department of Environmental Regulation and South Florida Water Management District by the previous certification holder (Permittee) and Assignee.
 Included within the Notice shall be the identification of the entity responsible for compliance with the certification.
 Any assignment or transfer shall carry with it full responsibility for the limitations and conditions of this certification.